kkerns85/McLean_Lab-1/README.md

 # Mclean_Lab

-This is a repository for the McLean Lab at the University of Washington
+This is a repository for metagenomic tools and workflows for the McLean Lab, University of Washington School of Dentistry.

-Included are multiple workflows for dealing and investigating next generation sequencing outputs.

-16S: Qiime2, DADA2, Phyloseq, R

-WGS: BBDuk, MetaSpades, Midas, Proka

-RNAseq: BBDuk, MetaSpades, Midas, Proka, DeSeq2

-NextFlow: AWS Batch, MetaSpades, Midas
+Here we provide tools and workflows for investigating the Oral Microbiome though the use of multi-omic stratagies including:
+- Meta-genomics (WGS)
+- Meta-transcriptomics (RNAseq)
+- Proteomics and Metabolomics
+- Amplicon Sequencing

+We have also developed and Nextflow worklows for some of our pipelines that are optimized for running on AWS-Batch:
+- MIDAS
+- BINSANITY (currently being developed)
+- OMMG (currently being developled)

+Contact: kkerns85 At uw dot edu
+Visit our website for more information: "new site"